 Highlights Highlights, which involve the use of bleach or permanent color to lighten hair, are great for blending grays.
 The roots need to be touched up every three months.

-Lowlights Permanent or demi-permanent color is used to darken sections of over-lightened hair.
+Lowlights Permanent or Demi-Permanent color is used to darken sections of over-lightened hair.
 Lowlights can also be used to blend grays.
 Roots should be touched up on an as-needed basis — usually at least every three months.

-Baliage A lightener (powdered bleach) is hand-painted onto select pieces of hair to emphasize the lines and layers of a hairstyle.
+Balayage A lightener (powdered bleach) is hand-painted onto select pieces of hair to emphasize the lines and layers of a hairstyle.
 The color will grow out, and roots aren’t noticeable because the color isn’t applied as close to the roots as it is with other color processes.

 Maintaining Your Color